 How much more beautiful is He than all of creation.

-Unfortunately, I cannot end my day here, as my darling Grace fell ill shortly after dinner.
+Unfortunately, I cannot end my day here, as Grace fell ill shortly after dinner.
 She had not felt well for a while, but we were both hoping it had passed.

-She left the meal early, only eating some soup.
-I decided it would be good for her to drink some tea, bit as soon as I opened the door to our room, she was already over the trash can.
+She left the meal early, only having eaten some soup.
+I decided it would be good for her to drink some tea, but as soon as I opened the door to our room, she was already hurling over the trash can.

 My Spanish 4 professor would have been very proud of me at this moment.
 I was able to use the medical interpretation lessons she had taught me last semester, as I translated between doctor and patient with ease.